floriank/57-exercises-elixir/README.md

 8. Pizza Party - calculate the number of slices from a pizza (remainder division)
 9. Paint calculator - given the area of a room, calculate the number of buckets needed to cover the rooms area with paint
 10. Item checkout - Implement a calculation for arbitrary items during checkout (e.g. at a super market)
+11. Currency exchange - a simple conversion tool between EUR and USD